 DIY fix by replacing the analog stick

-If you're still having Joy-Con drift issues after using the canned air method and recalibrating the controllers, you may need to replace the analog sticks.
-There are some cheap options available on Amazon, but keep in mind that replacing the joystick will void any active warranty your Joy-Cons may have.
+If you're still having Joy-Con drift issues after using the canned air method, foam fix, and recalibrating the controllers, you may need to replace the analog sticks.
+Some cheap options are available on Amazon, but remember that replacing the joystick will void any active warranty your Joy-Cons may have.

 We recommend checking out this video from TronicsFix on how to replace your Joy-Con analog sticks for additional help.

 How to prevent it from happening!

 If you haven't had this issue yet and you would like to try to avoid it, or if you had it and don't want it again, there are a few things you can do to try to keep it from happening.

 - Make sure your hands are clean: One suggestion is to make sure you are using your Switch with clean hands.
 This may seem obvious, but if you have young ones playing on your Switch, they don't always wash off Cheetos crumbs before they start playing.

 - Use a protective carrying case: When taking your Switch on the go, I seriously recommend using a case.
 If you are just tossing your Switch into a backpack without a protective case, your sticks may be subject to collecting some particulates or getting smashed against various surfaces.
 If you don't have one yet, check out the best Nintendo Switch cases or the best Nintendo Switch Lite cases.

-Little issues like this can be incredibly frustrating.
-There have been times when I had a controller stopped working as it was intended, and I sure did want to toss it across the room.
+Minor issues like this can be incredibly frustrating.
+There have been times when I had a controller stop working as it was intended, and I sure did want to toss it across the room.
 Hopefully, these tips will help keep you in the game and frustration-free!

 Nintendo warranties and sending Joy-Cons in for repairs